Capillary/ecom-api-document/source/includes/_product.md

-sku | string | SKU of product for which you want to see inventory and price details variantSKU | string | SKU of variant product for which you want to see inventory and price details productId | int | Specify the product id for which you want to see inventory and price details locationId | int | Retrieves the inventory and product of a specific location
+sku | string | SKU of product for which you want to see inventory and price details variantSKU | string | SKU of variant product for which you want to see inventory and price details productId | int | Specify the product id for which you want to see inventory and price details locationId | int | Retrieves the inventory and product details of a specific location

 <aside class="notice"> All parameters marked by * are mandatory. </aside>